TruewindIT/cordova-android-exercises-plugin/memory-bank/progress.md

 7.  **(Paused) Android Data Completeness:** Verify data points fetched from Health Connect.

 **Current Status:**
 *   **iOS:** Implementation is now in Objective-C, includes the core functionality, a bug fix for the HKSampleQuery initializer, and a fallback for distance extraction on earlier iOS versions.
-Tagged as version 1.2.2.
+Added permissions for walking speed and step count.
-*   **Android:** Implementation exists but is blocked by build configuration issues (currently paused).
+*   **Android:** Implementation exists and now includes permission for speed.
+Build configuration issues remain paused.
+*   **Tagged Release:** Created and pushed tag `1.2.2-alt` to include new permissions.

 **Known Issues:**